 The difference between variable-rate and fixed-rate credit cards

-Variable-rate credit cards, which are more common today, charge an annual percentage rate of interest, or APR, based on an index rate such as the prime rate.
+Variable-rate credit cards, which are more common today, charge an annual percentage rate of interest, or APR on a credit card, based on an index rate such as the prime rate.
 The prime rate is a fluctuating rate that’s tied to the federal funds target rate, which is reset periodically by a committee at the Federal Reserve.
 When the prime rate changes, the APR on your variable-rate card will likely change too.

 With fixed-rate credit cards, on the other hand, the APR won’t fluctuate based on an index rate such as the prime rate.
 And although a card issuer can change a fixed rate, there are legal restrictions limiting how and when that’s allowed.